 Romanticism in the Alte Nationalgalerie

 The third floor covers the first half of the 19th century – often referred to as Goethezeit (Age of Goethe) and the Romantik.
-The most-important works here, and probably in the whole museum, are by Caspar David Friedrich but also have a peak at the works by Anton Graff and especially Karl Friedrich Schinkel.
+The most important works here, and probably in the whole museum, are by Caspar David Friedrich but also have a peek at the works by Anton Graff and especially Karl Friedrich Schinkel.